rpm-software-management/dnf/doc/command_ref.rst

 ``-y, --assumeyes``
     Automatically answer yes for all questions

-``--forcearch=<arch>``
-    Force the use of an architecture.
-Any architecture can be specified.
-    However, use of an architecture not supported natively by your CPU will require emulation of some kind.
-This is usually through QEMU.

 List options are comma-separated.
 Command-line options override respective settings from configuration files.